Schedule Online

 Is Hyaluronic Acid an Effective Moisturizer?

 HA acts as a humectant, meaning that it draws moisture into itself.
-There are some caveats to using topical hyaluronic acid as a moisturizer that you need to consider because a barrier repair moisturizer might be a better choice if you are a dry skin type.
+There are some caveats to using topical hyaluronic acid as a moisturizer that you need to consider because a barrier repair moisturizer might be a better choice if you are a dry your skin type.

-If you are a dry skin type like DSNW, DRNW, DSPW, or DRPW you need to consider the environment that you live in as well as your Baumann Skin Type®.
+If you are a dry your skin type like DSNW, DRNW, DSPW, or DRPW you need to consider the environment that you live in as well as your Baumann your skin type®.
 Humectants like HA pull in moisture from the atmosphere, so they can be beneficial moisturizing ingredients to use in a humid environment.
 However, if you have very dry skin and are in a dry environment, HA can dehydrate your skin by drawing available moisture from your skin.
 This actually dehydrates your skin.
 If you have dry skin and live in a dry climate, HA needs to be combined with a product containing an occlusive ingredient to seal moisture into the skin.
 My favorite is argan oil.

-People with oily skin types like OSNW, OSPW, ORPW and ORNW are able to use HA as a moisturizer in any environment since the sebum (oil) on their skin acts as a natural occlusive.
+People with oily your skin types like OSNW, OSPW, ORPW and ORNW are able to use HA as a moisturizer in any environment since the sebum (oil) on their skin acts as a natural occlusive.

 The effectiveness of topical hyaluronic acid will depend on its formulation and what type of HA is in the product.
 As mentioned above, HA molecules need to be small enough in order to penetrate the ski, but large enough to bind to water.
 The large HA strands coat the layers of the epidermis and they will not be able to penetrate into the dermis.
 The smaller strands may be able to penetrate into the dermis, but they will be broken down in about 24 hours.
 Some forms of HA are crosslinked so that they will not be broken down quickly, but these stay on the skin’s surface and do not penetrate.
 Thus, the effects of topically applied HA will be temporary.
 They can make the skin look better, but do not cause any permanent improvement of the skin the way that retinoids, ascorbic acid, glycolic acid, myristoyl/palmitoyl oxostearamide/arachamide mea, and barrier repair moisturizers can.